Skip to content

 serial: COM5

 If you have more than one device connected to your computer, you will need to update the file for each specific entry.
 Also note that you may need to update the file to match connection status and ports as you connect and reconnect devices to your computer.
+Your nrf5340dk/nrf5340/cpuapp device will also most probably display two connected serial ports and you need to select the proper one.

 • Once the hardware map file has been updated correctly, you may run